haczkk/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 • Used a constructor for ease of data storing.

-• Removed organized formatting as it looks complicated.

 • Made changes in the syntax of requirements.

 • Added cart logic.